unframed/test_sites.php/README.md

 ### Run

-Setup a site, start its server, run its test units, stop the server, dump its database and tear down the site.
+Setup a site, start its server, run its test units, stop the server, dump its full database and its test site's `run` repository changes to zip archives and finally tear down the site.

 ~~~bash
 ./press run wordpress